BenjaminLykins/command-line-arguments/README.md

 Serialize JavaScript objects from command line arguments

 ## Synopsis
-You can make objects directly from command line arguments using the simple notation
+You can make JSON style objects directly from command line arguments using the simple notation
 ```
-$ node AddContact person -firstname --john -lastname --smith
+$ node add-contact.js person -firstname --john -lastname --smith
 ```
 Would serialize to
 ```